-- With the treat in your right hand, hold the treat right above their lip and rub or flick it upwards to encourage the lip to curl up.
+- With the treat in your right hand, hold the treat right above their lip and rub or flick the lip upwards with your finger (to encourage the lip to curl up).

-- As you use the treat make sure to use a vocal command.
-I say "smile" with a slightly higher pitch to my voice.
+- As you use the treat, make sure to use a vocal command.
+I use "smile".

-- When the horse gives you a slight lift of the lip reward them with the treat.
-This will be a small movement at first, you need to reward the smallest try so that they will want to do it again and offer more.
+- When the horse gives you a slight lift of the lip, reward them with the treat.
+You need to reward the smallest try so that they will want to do it again and offer more.